flet-dev/website/docs/reference/types/buttonstyle.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+`ButtonStyle` allows controlling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius.

 `ButtonStyle` class has the following properties:

 * `color` - The color for the button's Text and Icon control descendants.
 * `bgcolor` - The button's background fill color.